opensafely-core/opensafely-cli/DEVELOPERS.md

 nasty monkeypatching which we need to apply `requests_mock` in order to get it to mock the right library.
 Monkeypatching mocking libraries is known as "software engineering".

+## Releases

+New versions are tagged, and the PyPI package built and published, automatically via GitHub actions on merges to `main`.
+Note that the version will be bumped according to information parsed from the commits using semantic-release conventions (e.g. `fix:`, `feat:`).
+If no semantic commit is found since the last tag, a new version will not be released.